gdscjgec/ML-Gallery/Regression Car Price Prediction/README.md

   [Dataset_link](https://www.kaggle.com/hellbuoy/car-price-prediction)

 ## Exploratory Data Analysis
-  In EDA, used histogram to see the distribution of data and pairplot and correlation matrix to visualize the realtion between differnet features and also the feaature importance.
+  In EDA, used histogram to see the distribution of data and used pairplot and correlation matrix to visualize the realtion between differnet features and also the feaature importance.

 ## Data Preprocessing: